Flag of Syria: Transitional Period (2024–present)

 Following the fall of the Assad regime, the HTS-dominated Syrian caretaker government used the revolution flag.
-The flag was also adopted by the Autonomous Administration of North and East Syria some days later.
+The flag was also adopted by the Democratic Autonomous Administration of North and East Syria some days later.
 The caretaker government additionally displayed a Tawhid flag depicting the Shahada in black on a white field at its first meeting, which led to criticism for its association with Sunni fundamentalist groups such as the Taliban.

-On 13 March 2025, an interim constitution made the 1:2 original independence flag the primary flag; however, the final text ultimately retained the 2:3 proportion.
+On 13 March 2025, the Constitutional Declaration retained the revolution flag as the national flag of Syria, with a 2:3 proportion.
 On 31 March 2025, Apple's iOS became the first operating system to update their Syrian flag emoji to display the current revolution flag.
 Other companies followed suit a few months later.
 On 25 April 2025, Syrian Foreign Minister Asaad al-Shaibani raised the flag during a ceremony at the United Nations Headquarters in New York, where he was also scheduled to attend a United Nations Security Council.
 The United Nations also updated the Syrian flag on its list of member states.
 On 20 September 2025, al-Shaibani raised the Syrian flag at the Syrian embassy in Washington, D.C. for the first time since the mission was suspended in 2012.